jasonbasinmason/jasonbasinmason.github.io/_posts/2015-01-29-open-mic-fright.md

 songs, having first improved my singing.
 I haven't played at an open mic night in years, so I've decided to go along to a few just to watch, be inspired, and meet some new people (another part of promotion, right?).

 So last night I went to my first one.
-I walked in to the back room, which was almost empty.
+I walked in to the back room of a country pub, which was almost empty.
 It was daunting, but I was welcomed by three friendly musicians and the landlord.
 About four more people arrived later in the evening, but to start with it was just the five of us.

 The organiser played a couple of her songs to start with, and is clearly an experienced singer; very relaxed, effortless singing style, followed by a guy with a bit of a husky voice, maybe a little like John Mayer.
 Enjoyed his songs very much - he played and